tekgourou/Duo_User-Context-Mapping_to_FMC/README.md

-### Sharing Duo User Context (IP & HostProfile) to FMC
+### Sharing Duo User Context (IP & HostProfile) to Cisco Firepower Management Center

-This repo contains a Python script to grab User context information, IP & Host profile, from a Duo Security authentification and share this with Cisco FMC.
+This repo contains a Python & Perl scripts to grab User context information, IP & Host profile, from a Duo Security authentification and share this with Cisco FMC.

 ![image](./fmc_host_profile.png)